 And finally, we record anything like leftovers, unused meals, and food items that are in our refrigerator and freezer.
 We want to make sure we include these in our next menu plan/ meal prep plan for the next month if we can.
 When you inventory your food, fewer grocery items are wasted and more food is used up in your menu plan.
 This will save you more money than you think on your grocery budget and stretch your grocery dollars further.

 For more information on what we stock in our pantry and freezer, see Chapter 5 of Cut Your Grocery Bill In Half with America’s Cheapest Family.

 BONUS: Benefits of Being Organized

-Eventually, if you’re disciplined at stocking up on sale items and tracking your inventory, your freezer and pantry will be so well stocked, that you’ll actually be able to plan your weekly meals from what you already have in the house.
-Your shopping trips will change from buying what you need this week to scoop up bargain-priced food to be used in the future.
+Eventually, if you’re disciplined at stocking up on sale items and tracking your inventory, your freezer and pantry will be well stocked.
+You’ll actually be able to plan your weekly meals from what you already have in the house.
+Your shopping trips will change from buying what you need this week, to scoop up bargain-priced food to be used in the future.
 Now that’s being Money Smart!

 For more great ideas to save on groceries, check out our Pinterest page, follow us, and click on our grocery board!